 By Coach Ernie Candelario of the Philippine Airforce, a former national coach, and 2001 and 2003 SEA Games Champion in the 400m.

 It will be an exciting matchup at the National Open next week in Ilagan as Coach Ernie’s athletes will take on all national team members based in the Philippines.

 Riza Jane solidifies the World Junior case.

-Riza Jane is entered for the ASEAN School Games, unsure if they entered Asian Juniors in Gifu.
+Riza Jane entered the ASEAN School Games, unsure if they entered Asian Juniors in Gifu.
 Valiente pulled out of the 400m Girls, with Bejoy winning the event.

-Giron outruns two members of the National Team in 800
+Giron outruns two members of the National Team in the 800

 It was an interesting outcome in the Men’s 800m with Edwin Giron Jr., the 2017 Palaro Champion, winning the junior division and running faster than two national team members in the Men’s.
 Giron timed 1:55.58.
 While SEA Games silver medalist Marco

 Vilog, who is preparing for Asian Games, timed 1:56.05, and Elbren Neri timed 1:57.22.
 Giron is lined up for Asian Juniors; Fernando Dagasgas of Cavite coach him, but originally from Zamboanga City.

 Aries Toledo 3rd gold for Philippine Athletics and 3rd ever SEA Games Deca Champion from the Philippines.